-Rosenberg: It’s a pretty (straightforward) concept.
-The idea is that if you’re an owner or borrower looking at a property you own or would like to own, you give us an address, and we’re able to look at that subject property as well as all the properties in the vicinity.
-You can see what income those properties are generating and what expenses they have.
+Rosenberg: It’s a pretty straightforward concept.
+The idea is that if you’re an owner or borrower looking at a property you own or would like to own, you enter an address in the app, and we’re able to look at that subject property as well as all of the properties in the vicinity.
+We can see what income those properties are generating and their expenses.
 That gives us a sense of the cash flows for properties in that area.
 Then we look at the volatility—analyzing current capital markets by today’s rates, Libor, Treasuries, investor spreads—and try to assess the risk.
 From there, we come up with loan options that we think would work for that subject property today.

-What’s unique about it is that, in the beginning, if you just give us an address, we can give you ballpark figures based on assumptions heavily based on data we have on (properties) in the vicinity.
-But if you already have some information—say, you already know what rents the property is (commanding)—you can give that to us, and we can be more accurate.
+What’s unique about it is that, if you just give us an address, we can give you ballpark figures based on assumptions that are heavily based on data we have on properties in the vicinity.
+If you already have some information that you can share with us—say, you already know the rents that the property is commanding—we can be even more accurate.

-So far, the response from users has been positive because it’s not such a revolutionary idea, it’s what should have been there.
-It allows people to see all the options across the board, instead of just one type of loan product.
+The response from users has been positive so far, I think, not because it’s such a revolutionary idea, but it’s the realization of an idea that should have always been there.
+It allows people to see all of their options, instead of just one type of loan product.
 There’s even an educational aspect to it because you can see, for example, what types of features a Fannie Mae loan offers that CMBS doesn’t.

 I envision this going much further.
-What’s happening in the background is we’re trying to get valuations on properties across the U.S. and see where (prices) are trending.
+Right now, we’re working to get valuations on properties across the U.S. in order to see where prices are trending.
 I want to get to a point where we can actually start looking at forward rate locks.
-I want to have a rate that we’re so confident it that we’re willing to lock it in right there.
+I want our confidence in our rates to be so solid that we’re able to lock it instantly.

 The platform is powered by machine learning.
 How does that work?

-When we’re doing the underwriting, what’s very important is looking at the performance of properties in the vicinity to compare to the subject property.
+In analyzing data, we look at the performance of properties in relation to a subject property.
 What’s key is picking a good set of representative properties.
 There might be a ton of properties in the area, but they don’t all correlate with the subject property.
-Up until today, people have used models to do this heuristically, asking if they were built around the same time or have the same number of units.
-We use machine learning to further that (analysis).
+Up until today, people have used traditional models to do this heuristically, asking if they were built around the same time or have the same number of units.
+We use machine learning to deepen that analysis.

 Let’s say we look at one block with a few multifamily buildings.
-Over time, we can look at the impact of rents changing in one property on the others in the vicinity.
-If you see rents increasing on one (asset) and not on another, then renters (probably) don’t view those as comparable properties.
-We feed that in the model, which tries to predict which properties are most similar.
-And because we have the historical data, we’re able to tell if we were right about (our predictions).
-As we repeat this with thousands of transactions, the algorithm learns how to spot perfect comps.
+Over time, we can look at the impact of changing rents in one property on the others in the vicinity.
+If you see rents increasing in one and not another, then renters likely don’t view those as comparable properties.
+We feed that information into the model, which tries to predict which properties are most similar.
+And because we have the historical data, we’re able to tell if our predictions were right.
+As we repeat this with thousands of transactions, the algorithm learns how to spot perfect comparables.

 Tell me about the pilot that launched in Seattle.

-We wanted to see if there was a better way to reach out to and resonate with owners in a market.
+We wanted to see if there was a better way to connect with owners in a particular market.
 Instead of going in with a best guess of what kind of loan they may want, you might consider what their current loan is.
-For example, they may have a Fannie Mae loan already, so we might pitch (the same type of financing) to them since they’re familiar with it.
-What we wanted to do this time was to take a more data-driven approach (to that process).
+In the past, for example, if an owner already had a Fannie Mae loan, one might pitch the same type of financing to them since they’re familiar with it.
+What we wanted to do this time was to apply a more data-driven approach to that process.

-We wanted to consider what each owner’s (focus areas) were.
+We wanted to consider what each owner’s focus areas were.
 If you’re good at flipping a property from Class C to Class A, for instance, then we’ll consider which Greystone product could help you do that more effectively.
-From there, we’ve been starting to send out a digital campaign tailored to each individual owner.
-For each owner, we created an individual landing page where you would see one of the properties you own, on a map that shows similar properties, influential businesses in the area, how your building compares to the competition on the block and then we also give you real financing options.
-We don’t give you a range but a specific rate based on where we think your property would size out to today.
-And even if you don’t do a loan with us, we’re hoping the information we send out is still valuable.
+We also created an individual landing page for the owner of every property in the market, so they would see one of the properties they own on a map that shows similar properties, influential businesses in the area, how the building compares to the competition on the block and then give real financing options.
+We don’t give a range but a specific rate based on where we think the property would size out to today.
+And even if you don’t do a loan with us, we’re hoping the information we provide is still valuable.

 What is the benefit of this tool to the end user?

-What I’d like to be able to give to any multifamily owner is a way to view their property from the lender’s standpoint.
-Lenders look at properties differently than investors do, as far as how we underwrite risk.
-Often, when we first speak to owners, there is a little bit of shock when they’re making a certain kind of cash flow and we have to use a lesser amount because we can’t include things like amenity fees.
+What I’d like to give multifamily owners a way to view their properties from the lender’s standpoint.
+When it comes to underwriting risk, lenders look at properties differently than investors do.
+Often, when we first speak to owners, there is a little bit of shock when they’re making a certain kind of cash flow, but we have to use a lesser amount because we can’t always include everything, such as certain ancillary fees.
 The shock comes from the owner learning they can’t get the type of financing they thought they could.

-I think the sizing tool that we’re releasing allows you to see how Fannie Mae, Freddie Mac or FHA would look at your property.
-This enables an owner to plan ahead for when they refinance the loan and assess how (capital improvements) might impact how lenders view the property.
+The sizing tool allows an owner to see how Fannie Mae, Freddie Mac or FHA would look at their property.
+This enables an owner to plan ahead for when they refinance the loan and assess how capital improvements might impact potential leverage.

-How does machine learning technology enable better solutions for commercial real estate investors?
+How do artificial intelligence and machine learning technology enable better solutions for commercial real estate investors?

 Machine learning helps us see trends that we may not have caught ourselves.
-In the end, when you’re trying to predict the cash flows of a property, it’s not just the building’s historical operations that matter.
-It’s also important to think about the other businesses in the area, cuisines that are nearby, job growth, (upcoming public works projects).
-There’s so much that factors into the desirability of the building.
-As humans, we can only analyze maybe 10 things at once, whereas machine learning algorithms can analyze thousands of data points to give us greater ability to predict.
+When you’re trying to predict the cash flow of a property, it’s not just the building’s historical operations that matter.
+It’s also important to think about the other businesses in the area, job growth and upcoming public works projects.
+There’s so much that factors into the desirability of the building, but we humans can only analyze maybe 10 things at once.
+Machine learning algorithms can analyze thousands of data points, which gives us greater ability to predict more accurately.
 We want to be able to walk the entire block, not just look at a single parcel.

 How do you see technology disrupting multifamily lending?

 I don’t think there’s an area of the multifamily industry that won’t be impacted be technology.
 Take smart homes, for example.
-We might be able to tap into these technologies and extract data on how a property is operating and refinance a loan as soon as rates drop without any additional paperwork because I’m plugged into your property and I’m plugged into the capital markets.
+We might be able to tap into these technologies and extract data on how a property is operating and refinance a loan as soon as rates drop without any additional paperwork because we’re plugged into your property and we’re plugged into the capital markets.